ShadowPhone vs GeeLark

 GeeLark offers 40+ automation templates across multiple platforms.
 For Instagram specifically, these templates cover basic actions: follow, unfollow, like, comment, DM, story viewing, and content posting.
 The templates are configurable with delay ranges, action limits, and targeting parameters.
 Because GeeLark targets TikTok, Facebook, Reddit, and other platforms in addition to Instagram, the automation for any single platform is necessarily more general-purpose.
 The templates are designed to work across the broadest range of use cases rather than optimizing deeply for one platform's specific mechanics.

-ShadowPhone's 57+ modules are built exclusively for Instagram.
+ShadowPhone's registered modules are built exclusively for Instagram.
 This single-platform focus means the automation logic accounts for Instagram-specific behaviors that multi-platform tools typically miss.
 Modules handle nuanced Instagram mechanics like Reels engagement timing, story interaction sequences, explore page targeting, hashtag rotation strategies, comment filtering by sentiment, follower quality scoring, and engagement-to-follow ratios that affect Instagram's algorithmic classification of your account.

 The Brain/Executor architecture adds a layer that cloud phone platforms cannot easily replicate.
 ShadowPhone's server-side Brain coordinates actions across your entire device fleet, ensuring that accounts don't overlap on the same targets, action pacing follows human behavioral patterns across the full day cycle, and engagement strategies adapt based on real-time account health metrics.
 This cross-device intelligence is different from per-profile automation templates because it optimizes the fleet as a system, not each profile in isolation.